Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

 \section{Steady State Results}

-The steady-state magnitudes of $\eta$, the emission rates, the second-order correlation function at zero time delay ($g^2(0)$), and the Fano Factor are studied with the help of the analytical model and exact numerical simulations performed in QuTiP\cite{qtip}.
-This numerical method directly solves the Master Equation at steady-state using sparse LU decomposition of the system's Liouvillian.
-We choose the values of the parameters considering a superconducting circuit QED setup\cite{cyclic3,cyclic3_3,cyclic3_2} where our model can be implemented, as discussed in Appendix \ref{sec:derivation}.
+Having obtained the steady-state solution analytically, we now study the magnitudes of $\eta$, the emission rates, the second-order correlation function at zero time delay ($g^2(0)$), and the Fano Factor.
+We also compare the analytical model with exact numerical simulations performed in QuTiP\cite{qtip}.
+This numerical method directly solves the Master equation at steady-state using sparse LU decomposition of the system's Liouvillian.
+We choose the values of the parameters considering a superconducting circuit QED setup\cite{cyclic3,cyclic3_3,cyclic3_2} to realize our model, as discussed in Appendix \ref{sec:derivation}.
 The values of the $g_1$, $\omega_0$ and $\gamma$ are taken from Ref. \cite{cyclic_params}.
-We select a Q-factor value of approximately \(10^{5}\) for the \(\omega_0\) mode, which is typical for a metamaterial resonator\cite{Qfactor,Qfactor2}.
+We select a Q-factor value i.e., $Q=\omega_0/\kappa$, of approximately \(10^{5}\) for the \(\omega_0\) mode, ,which is typical for a metamaterial resonator\cite{Qfactor,Qfactor2}.
 This can be engineered to be doubly resonant, similar to the photonic crystal cavity\cite{rituraj2023efficient}, and plays the role of the cavity.
-We consider the resonator $Q$ values in the range [$10^{-6}g_1$,$10^{-4}g_1$] i.e., a $\kappa_1$ range of [$\kappa_1=0.02g_1$,$\kappa_1=2g_1$].
-The value of $g_2$ is taken as $g_2=0.1g_1$, for which our phenomenological model is most valid, as discussed in Appendix \ref{sec:derivation}. \\
+We consider the resonator $Q$ values in the range [$10^{-6}\omega_0$,$10^{-4}\omega_0$] i.e., a $\kappa_1$ range of [$\kappa_1=0.02g_1$,$\kappa_1=2g_1$].
+The value of $g_2$ is taken as $g_2=0.1g_1$, for which our phenomenological model is valid and gives highest efficiency, as discussed in Appendix \ref{sec:derivation}. \\

-The analytical and numerical values of \(\eta\), T, O and L are plotted with respect to the pump rate $P$ and the cavity parameters $\kappa_2$ and $\kappa_1$.
-The solid lines represent the analytical values calculated using Eqs. \ref{MT},\ref{ML},\ref{MO},\ref{eff}, while the dashed lines indicate the numerical values obtained from simulations.
-The numerical values represent the exact values of the steady-state statistics, upto second digit precision.
+The analytical and numerical values of \(\eta\), T, O and L are plotted with respect to the pump rate $P$ and the cavity leakage rates $\kappa_2$ and $\kappa_1$ in figures 2, 3, and 4 respectively.
+The solid lines represent the analytical values calculated using Eqs. \ref{MT},\ref{MO},\ref{ML},\ref{eff}, while the dashed lines indicate the numerical values obtained from QuTip simulations.
+We discuss these results next.